caillou/guides/README.md

 This repository is a collection of guides we follow in our daily work.

-The folder [styles](styles) contains style guides for the programming languages that we use.
+The folder [coding-guidelines](style-guides) contains style guides for the programming languages that we use.

 In [collaboration](collaboration) you'll find guidelines of our collaborative